abmist/PRoject_2/README.md

 ## Visit the site
-Note: Due to some limitations of the platform used to deploy the project, it's better to lower the limit of results.
+Note: Due to some limitations of the platform used to deploy the project, it's better to lower the limit of results (20,000).
 Charts would look different if all data would be loaded.
 Likewise, some axis may need to be adjusted.

 Deployed thanks to Heroku.